johnPertoft/llm-inference-benchmark/README.md

 - [] All services should accept batches?
 - [] Use proper prompting format for models
 - [] Code from tensorrt-llm wants to load llamatokenizer in legacy mode.
 Consequences?
+- [] Pin all versions
+- [] Where does FasterTransformers position itself here really?

 ### Triton + TensorrtLLM
 - [] Try with and without inflight batching?